igorepst/context-switch.xplr/README.md

 https://user-images.githubusercontent.com/1630792/141197469-c9fd38ae-2822-4acf-8d6c-537414d8e3f5.mp4

-Saves and loads 10 contexts, incl. focused node and selection.<br/>
+Saves and loads 10 contexts, incl. focused node, sorters & filters.<br/>
 Presents to the user a vertically split layout with a file system on the top and a panel with contexts list.
 Not initialized contexts have '?' as their path.
 Current context is marked by '->'.<br/>
-Please note, this is a context switch and not a bookmarking plugin, hence every time you open this mode, the stored information for the current context will be changed (current working directory, focused node and selection).<br/>
+Please note, this is a context switch and not a bookmarking plugin, hence every time you open this mode, the stored information for the current context will be changed (current working directory, focused node, sorters & filters).<br/>
 Upon quitting `xplr` the contexts will be cleared.

 ## Keybindings